Contractor License Requirements in Virginia

 What are the penalties for unlicensed contracting in Virginia?

 Unlicensed contracting in Virginia can result in significant fines, criminal penalties, and the inability to enforce contracts or file mechanic's liens.
-Homeowners who hire unlicensed contractors may lose access to state consumer protection funds and recovery programs.
+Homeowners who hire unlicensed contractors may lose access to state consumer protection funds.
+You can report unlicensed activity to the Virginia Department of Professional and Occupational Regulation (DPOR).

 Find Licensed Contractors in Virginia